PokerStars Responsible Gaming

 - Attempt to play when they’re underage, or

-- Allow poker to control them and affect their lives.
+- Allow playing to control them and affect their lives.

-The people of PokerStars are committed to assisting and protecting those who should not be playing poker at all, or who wish to limit the amount that they play.
+The people of PokerStars are committed to assisting and protecting those who should not be playing online at all, or who wish to limit the amount that they play.

 Any underage player who has provided dishonest or inaccurate information regarding their true age may have all chips forfeited and could face permanent closure of their account.